 A new paper submitted to the Journal of the American Academy of Child & Adolescent Psychiatry describes the outcome of the NIMH double-blind placebo controlled study of IVIG for treatment of symptoms in children who met the criteria of PANDAS.

-AZITHROMYCIN IN YOUTH WITH ACUTE-ONSET OCD
+NEW RESEARCH: AZITHROMYCIN IN YOUTH WITH ACUTE-ONSET OCD

 This double blind pilot study suggests that azithromycin may be helpful in treating youth meeting the PANS diagnosis, especially those with elevated levels of both OCD and tic symptoms.